Embarcadero/SonarDelphi/README.md

 # Steps to Analyze a Delphi Project

-1. Install SonarQube Server (see [Setup and Upgrade](http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade) for more details).
-Check supported versions of the [latest release](https://github.com/JAM-Software/sonar-delphi/releases/latest) of the plugin.
+1. Install SonarQube Server ([Local Zip is easiest](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/) for more details).
+Check supported versions of the [latest release](https://github.com/Embarcadero/sonar-delphi/releases/latest) of the plugin.
-2. Install one of the supported [Runners](#supported-runners) (see below) and be sure you can call it from the directory where you have your source code
+2. Install the SonarQube Sanner[https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/] runner and be sure you can call it from the directory where you have your source code
-3. Install [Delphi Plugin](https://github.com/JAM-Software/SonarDelphi/releases) (see [Installing a Plugin](http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin)  for more details).
+3. Install [Delphi Plugin](https://github.com/Embarcadero/SonarDelphi/releases) (see [Installing a Plugin](https://docs.sonarqube.org/latest/setup/install-plugin/)  for more details).
 4. Check the sample project corresponding to your Runner to know which config file you need to create.
-You can find the samples in [sonar-delphi/samples](https://github.com/JAM-Software/sonar-delphi/tree/master/samples).
+You can find the samples in [sonar-delphi/samples](https://github.com/Embarcadero/sonar-delphi/tree/master/samples).
 5. Run your Analyzer command from the project root dir
-6. Follow the link provided at the end of the analysis to browse your project's quality in SonarQube UI (see: [Browsing SonarQube](http://docs.sonarqube.org/display/SONAR/Browsing+SonarQube))
+6. Follow the link provided at the end of the analysis to browse your project's quality in SonarQube UI (see: [Browsing SonarQube](https://docs.sonarqube.org/latest/project-administration/project-existence/))

-## Supported Runners

- To run an analysis of your Java project, you can use the following Runners:

-* [SonarQube Scanner](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner): recommended for all projects

 ## Code Assumptions